abh1nav/abh1nav.github.io/source/_posts/2014-01-13-akka-and-backpressure.markdown

 Process finished with exit code 0
 {% endcodeblock %}

-#####Backpressure Strategy
+#####Back-pressure Strategy
-While this example doesn't actually implement backpressure, it provides the infrastructure for applying a backpressure strategy.
+While this example doesn't actually implement back-pressure, it provides the infrastructure for applying a back-pressure strategy.
 A possible strategy would be to send `FastSender` a `SlowDown` message from within the `Watcher` for each dead letter received.
 The `SlowDown` case class could be defined as

 {% codeblock lang:scala %}
 case class SlowDown(dl: DeadLetter)